Overview

 In Amazon Connect’s flow tool, add an Invoke AWS Lambda function where you want to make a request to ASAPP’s APIs.

-• For requests to /start-streaming endpoint, place the Lambda block following the the Start media streaming flow block
+• For requests to /start-streaming endpoint, place the Lambda block following the Start media streaming flow block

 • For requests to /stop-streaming endpoint, place the Lambda block immediately before the Stop media streaming flow block.